 It’s often been said that one of the keys to bettering your finances is automation.
 By setting up good money habits, tasks like saving and budgeting suddenly don’t feel as painful.
 With that in mind, the app Astra takes automation to the next level, offering some unique transfer options along with other handy features.

 So how does Astra save you hassle when it comes to managing your money?
 Let’s take a look at what the app has to offer, my thoughts on the service, and more.

 What is Astra and How Does it Work?

 Signing-up for Astra starts with the basics: entering your name, email address, and phone number.
 And… that’s really about it.
 Once you do this, you’ll just need to confirm your phone number with an SMS code and then it’s on to adding your various accounts.

-In order to allow users to link their accounts, Astra utilizes Plaid — a secure API that enables you to log into your account.
-Incidentally, Plaid was recently acquired by Visa while Astra joined Visa’s FinTech Fast Track Program.
-Given this backing, you can trust that your data is as safe as possible.
+In order to allow users to link their accounts, Astra utilizes Plaid — a secure API that enables you to log into your account, keeping your data is as safe as possible.

 Sub-accounts and savings goals